awsdocs/aws-cloudformation-user-guide/doc_source/using-iam-template.md

 The following list describes the AWS CloudFormation\-specific conditions\.
 These conditions are applied only when users create or update stacks:

 `cloudformation:ChangeSetName`
 An AWS CloudFormation change set name that you want to associate with a policy\.
-Use this condition to control which change sets IAM users can execute or delete\.
+Use this condition to control which change sets users can execute or delete\.

 `cloudformation:ImportResourceTypes`
 The template resource types that you want to associate with a policy, such as `AWS::EC2::Instance`\.
-Use this condition to control which resource types IAM users can work with when they import resources into a stack\.
+Use this condition to control which resource types users can work with when they import resources into a stack\.
 This condition is checked against the resource types that users declare in the `ResourcesToImport` parameter, which is currently supported only for AWS CLI and API requests\.
 When using this parameter, you must specify all the resource types you want users to control during import operations\.
 For more information about the `ResourcesToImport` parameter, see the [CreateChangeSet](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_CreateChangeSet.html) action in the *AWS CloudFormation API Reference*\.
 For a list of possible `ResourcesToImport`, see [Resources that support import operations](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resource-import-supported-resources.html)\.
 Use the three\-part resource naming convention to specify which resource types users can work with, from all resources across an organization, down to an individual resource type\.
 `organization::*`